It's up to you whether you want to use a passphrase The entire key generation process looks like this:

 Add your SSH key to the ssh-agent

-If you're running macOS Sierra 10.12.2 or later, you will need to modify your ~/.ssh/config
+If you're running macOS Sierra 10.12.2 or later, you will need to modify your ~/.ssh/config file to automatically load keys into the ssh-agent and store passphrases in your keychain:

 No matter what operating system version you run you need to run this command to complete this step: